Rehabilitation services and advice

 The Macular Society provides more information on this subject with booklets to download.

-Esme's Umbrella - an awareness campaign for Charles Bonnet syndrome, has a website with links to information and helpful resources for both people with sight loss and healthcare professionals.
+Esme's Umbrella is an awareness campaign for Charles Bonnet syndrome, has a website with links to information and helpful resources for both people with sight loss and healthcare professionals.

 Watch the RNIB short film on Charles Bonnet syndrome.